-From its incorporation in 1905 with a population of 400, Kirkland has grown to a population of 81,475 and 18 square miles.
-The terrain varies from extended waterfront property and parks to wooded areas and steep hillsides with elevations ranging from sea level to 500 ft.
-The community is a balance of quiet resident neighborhoods, urban retail, commercial zones and industrial areas bordered by freeways and commerce lines.
+From its incorporation in 1905 with a population of 400, Kirkland has grown to a population of 93,010 and 18 square miles.
+The terrain varies from extended waterfront property and parks to wooded areas and steep hillsides with elevations ranging from sea level to 500 feet.
+The community is a balance of quiet residential neighborhoods, urban retail, commercial zones and industrial areas bordered by freeways and commerce lines.

 Kirkland Fire Department employs approximately 111 employees who are involved in a diverse range of activities.
-The department provides 24-hour coverage for fire suppression, technical rescue, emergency medical responses.
+The department provides 24-hour coverage for fire suppression, technical rescue and emergency medical responses.
 The department also provides fire prevention and education, fire investigations, inspections, code compliance and disaster preparedness services to the population.

 The City of Kirkland has five fire stations located throughout the City as follows: